sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

 ## Blocking assignments as red herrings

-Several commentators to my previous post, [/opinion/jan/wasting-real-time-zero-time], insisted that using  blocking instead of nonblocking assignments would resolve the problem.
+Several commentators to my previous post, [Wasting real time in zero time](/opinion/jan/wasting-real-time-zero-time), insisted that using  blocking instead of nonblocking assignments would resolve the problem.
 They are mistaken.
 Not every Verilog problem can be reduced to the proper choice between the two types of assignments.

 First, the nonblocking assignments were there for a good reason that can be inferred from the context.
 The original `DUT` was a synthesizable FSM.
 For  RTL-style FSM modeling in a clocked process, nonblocking assignments to the output ports are mandatory.
 Note that writing testbenches for that kind of Verilog modules is a very common situation.